jsocol/django-ratelimit/docs/security.rst

 However, limiting based on field values may open a `denial of service`_ vector against your users, preventing them from logging in.

-For pages like login forms, consider implenting a soft blocking mechanism, such as requiring a captcha, rather than a hard block with a ``PermissionDenied`` error.
+For pages like login forms, consider implementing a soft blocking mechanism, such as requiring a captcha, rather than a hard block with a ``PermissionDenied`` error.